 |Algorithms & Applications||Project Implementation|

 |Theory & Applications of Transformers & Line Reactors||Smart Grid Technology / Renewable Energies|

 4 subjects: O6/H7

 Students who complete other engineering courses at SETU Waterford, or another third level institution, at ordinary degree level or equivalent, may apply to transfer onto this course at the third year stage.
 Students who complete level 6 higher certificate programmes in engineering may apply for entry into this course at the second year stage.

 Graduates from this program may find employment in fields such as:

 Process Control and Plant Automation

 Semiconductor Fabrication Industries

-The aim of the course board is to have the programme accredited by Engineers Ireland in line with other level 8 engineering programmes within the institite.
-The student may then apply to join appropriate level 9 programmess (MEng) within WIT and at other institutes.
+The aim of the course board is to have the programme accredited by Engineers Ireland in line with other level 8 engineering programmes within the university.
+The student may then apply to join appropriate level 9 programmess (MEng) within SETU Waterford and at other institutes.